Gaspe Peninsula Quebec, Canada Travel Guide

 Standard immigration procedures apply for every visitor.

-The Gaspé Peninsula is a very safe zone with low crime rates.
+The Gaspé Peninsula is a very safe territory with low crime rates.
 Violent crime is not usual.
 Secure your valuables, lock vehicle doors, and stay aware of your surroundings.
 No specific high-crime areas are present.
 Dial 911 for emergencies (police, fire, ambulance).

 Ticks can be found in wooded areas.
 Use Insect repellent, wear long sleeves, check for ticks.
 A Tick removal tool is beneficial in your First aid kit.